home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Select entities

-Depending on the supported features of the camera select entities are added for:
+Depending on the supported features of the camera, select entities are added for:

 - Floodlight mode (Off, Auto, Schedule)
 - Day night mode (Auto, Color, Black&White)